Commissioner's Directive 715-3

 - the community’s ability to assist the offender in the participation/completion of community programs

-- the leisure activities and awareness/use of social/community services by the Aboriginal community and the offender
+- the leisure activities and awareness/use of social/community services by the Indigenous governing body and the offender

 - the relevance of offender’s release plan(s), and suggestions for additions or alternatives to the plans with a corresponding rationale